-The Fairfax County Code requires certain types of businesses to pay a license tax in addition to any tax, which may be due under the Business, Professional and Occupational License (BPOL) ordinance.
+The Fairfax County Code requires certain types of businesses to pay a license tax in addition to any tax which may be due under the Business, Professional and Occupational License (BPOL) ordinance.
 For more information about these additional licenses and the associated fees, visit our Other County Licenses page.

 If you are uncertain if your business needs this additional license, please contact our office at 703-222-8234, [TTY 711] for assistance.

 ♦ Transient Occupancy Tax (TOT)

 In February 2004, the Virginia General Assembly adopted a new section to the Code of Virginia, §58.1-3824.
 This section allows Fairfax County to impose a Transient Occupancy Tax (TOT) at a rate of 4% (the existing 2%, plus 2% for Tourism promotion).
 The revenue derived from the additional 2% is used to help promote tourism and fund a non-profit convention and visitor’s center in Fairfax County in accordance with the provisions of the State law.

 Effective July 1, 2013, a new 2% Regional Transient Occupancy tax was imposed in localities in Northern Virginia, to include Fairfax County.
 The new Regional Transient Occupancy tax is a state tax, but pursuant to the Code of Virginia, §58.1-1742, this tax will be administered and collected by the Fairfax County Department of Tax Administration (DTA), in the same manner as our current local Transient Occupancy Tax authorized by Code of Virginia, §58.1-3819.

 Questions regarding this change may be sent to the Personal Property and Business License Division or by calling 703-222-8234, [TTY 711].